-- a) must be black, silver, gold or same colour as the rider's boots - b) all safety stirrups, including toe stoppers, and open branches are permitted - c) in the interests of safety, the stirrup iron and the stirrup leather must hang freely from the bar of the saddle on the outside of the flap (this also applies to safety stirrups).
-The rider must not directly or indirectly tie any part of their body to the saddle or stirrup - d) lock in stirrups, stirrup tie downs and magnetised stirrups are not permitted
+- a) must be black, or silver , gold or same colour as the rider's boots - b) all safety stirrups, including toe stoppers, and open branches are permitted - c) lock in stirrups, stirrup tie downs and magnetised stirrups are not permitted - d)c) stirrups must have closed branches, and no attachments.
+The foot must not be fully enclosed and must in no way be attached to the stirrups (for example with magnets).
+Safety stirrups may have an opening on the outside branch in the interests of safety, the stirrup iron and the stirrup leather must hang freely from the bar of the saddle on the outside of the flap (this also applies to safety stirrups).
+The rider must not directly or indirectly tie any part of their body to the saddle or stirrup - d) lock in stirrups, stirrup tie downs and magnetised stirrups are not permitted e)